psf/psf-tuf-runbook/PRE-CEREMONY.md

 * **Exactly one (1)** preparation computer
   * The preparation steps below assume that the computer is running macOS
+  * This *MAY NOT* be the same as the ceremony computer, which is listed separately below
 * **Exactly one (1)** communication computer
-  * This *MAY* be the same as the preparation computer
+  * This *MAY* be the same as the preparation computer, but *MAY NOT* be the same as the ceremony computer
 * **Exactly one (1)** digital camera
   * This *MAY* be a smartphone in airplane mode.
 * **Exactly one (1)** external monitor, HDMI compatible